Women’s Ethical Underwear – The Ultimate UK Brands Guide

 Modibodi

-As well as being the makers of some of the best period pants around, Modibodi also offers size-inclusive underwear for a range of different circumstances.
+Finally, there’s size-inclusive brand Modibod.
+As well as being the makers of some of the best period pants around, this brand also offers underwear for a wide range of circumstances.

-Its range includes ethical breastfeeding bras, sweat-proof bras, and underpants for incontinence, pregnancy and perspiration.
+Its range includes ethical breastfeeding bras, sweat-proof bras, and eco-friendly underpants for incontinence, pregnancy, and perspiration.
 Modibodi also offers adaptive underwear for people with disabilities.

 This female-founded brand uses fabrics such as GOTS-certified organic cotton.
-Meanwhile, its underwear is OKEO-TEX certified.
+Meanwhile, its underwear is OEKO-TEX certified.
 This means that all of Modibodi’s products have been independently verified as being free from harmful substances.

 For new customers, your order comes with a 60-day risk-free trial.
-This means if for whatever reason you are not happy with your Modibodi underwear, it can be returned even if you have worn it.
+This means that if you are not happy with your Modibodi underwear, it can be returned, even if you have worn it.

 Get 10% off your first order when you sign up for the Modibodi newsletter.